Research Databases: Complete List

 Foundation Grants to Individuals Online is an online database of nearly 10,000 foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.

-Foundation Maps – In Library Access Only at MAIN only
+Foundation Maps – In Library Access Only at Brownlee Woods only

 Foundation Maps is Foundation Center’s premier data visualization tool and the easiest way to see who is funding what and where around the world.